 Sometimes in visual media the writers need to indicate a character is dying or severely injured or sick, but often without any actual visible trauma.
 So how do they do it?

-This convention may come from people with extremely high blood pressure developing nosebleeds or from people about to suffer from a stroke suffering spontaneous nosebleeds.
+Somewhat Truth in Television, as this convention may come from people with extremely high blood pressure developing nosebleeds or from people about to suffer from a stroke suffering spontaneous nosebleeds.
 It can also be a real side effect of radiation poisoning.
+Furthermore, sudden, heavy nosebleeds were once a dreaded sign of septicemic plague, the deadliest variant of The Black Death.
+Septicemic plague will (even today) mean certain death after being left untreated for 24 hours, and sometimes kills on the same day it is contracted.
+As such, people during plague times knew this as a sign of certain death.

 As a Death Trope, all Spoilers will be unmarked ahead.
 Beware.